Politics of China: Supreme People's Court and Supreme People's Procuratorate

-Nationality and ethnicity law
+Nationality law

 Nationality is granted at birth to children with at least one Chinese-national parent, with some exceptions.
 In general, naturalization or the obtainment of the People's Republic of China nationality is difficult.
 The Nationality Law prescribes only three conditions for the obtainment of PRC nationality (marriage to a PRC national is one, permanent residence is another).
 PRC nationals who acquire a foreign nationality automatically lose Chinese nationality.
 State functionaries and military personnel on active service are not permitted to renounce their Chinese nationality.
 If a citizen wishes to resume PRC nationality, foreign nationality is no longer recognized.

+Ethnic minorities

 Policies toward Uyghurs

 In 2020, widespread public reporting detailed the Chinese government's pattern of human rights violations in its continuing maltreatment of Uyghurs.
 These abuses include forced labor, arbitrary detainment, forced political indoctrination, destruction of cultural heritage, and forced abortions and sterilization.
 Critics of the policy have described it as the Sinicization of Xinjiang and called it an ethnocide or cultural genocide, with many activists, NGOs, human rights experts, government officials, and the U.S. government calling it a genocide.
 The Chinese government denies it is committing human rights violations in Xinjiang.